Migrating to ASP .NET Core RC2

 After waiting for some time, I was happy when ASP.NET Core RC2 was recently released.
 This version should have debuted at the beginning of 2016, so imagine my anticipation and excitement to install it on my Linux machine and upgrade my project to this version.

-To install this version of ASP.NET Core I started on this page and then I chose Linux -> Ubuntu 14.04.
-I followed the step-by-step instructions provided and after a while I could run the command dotnet -h in my terminal, and I saw this:
+this page and then I chose Linux -> Ubuntu 14.04.
+I followed the step-by-step instructions provided and after a while I could run the command dotnet -h

 Now I could start to upgrade my project.
 There were pages where I could find instructions on how to adjust the project to the new version of ASP.
 On this page I found out how to migrate from dnx to new the .NET Core CLI and on this page I found out how to upgrade my project to the RC2 version.